oceanhackweek/ohw-resources/docs/prep/git.md

 You can continue working on as usual.

-!
-Remember to pull often and push small changes to avoid messing with complicatd merges and keep your repo up-to-date.
+!!! note "Remember to pull often and push small changes ..."
+    ... to avoid messing with complicatd merges and keep your repo up-to-date.

 ### 6. Avoiding problems: forking workflow